|

 games at one stage), but on the big screen Final Fantasy is simply

 astounding.
-Try to see this movie in a cinema: its splendour lies in its
+Try to see this movie in a cinema: its splendor lies in its

 minute details like shadows, cracks, skin textures, etc. I don't care